bluebinary/exifdata/README.md

 * `adapter` (`Adapter`) – The `adapter` property provides access to the reference to the current `Adapter` class instance associated with the `Models` class.
-The `Adapter` class is used by the `Models` class to interact with image data and raw metadata via various libraries such as PyVIPS or EXIFTool.
+The `Adapter` class is used by the `Models` class to interact with image data and raw metadata via various libraries such as PyVIPS, EXIFTool and TIFFData.

 * `model` (`Metadata`) - The `model` property provides support for assigning one or more `Metadata` model class instances to the `Models` class.
 The property can only be used to